Why I Serve Wisconsin

 Manager, Healthcare Services

+To me serving our mission is so important because I have seen the impact we can have on our members.
+At times, we are the only support they have in place and can truly make a difference in their lives.
+I have seen firsthand the positive effects our work can have on our members and community.
 In my current role, I hope to positively impact those I work with by being a strong voice for them and empowering the care teams to do their best work possible.
 Whether it’s moving a member out of a bad living situation, helping the member get a job in the community or even helping current supports not get burnt out, our roles are vital to our members, no matter how big or small it may seem to us.
 I believe we can be strong advocates for our members needs while still being good stewards of the Medicaid dollar.
 Finding this balance is something I take great pride in.
+One of my favorite memories was when I visited a member in her nursing home and her face lit up seeing me and her nurse together.
+She proudly told everyone in the room how we were her team and how much she loved us.
+She didn’t have anyone else in her life and really looked to us to be her advocates and voice.
+While I thought we were going to a routine visit, it clearly meant a lot to our member that we not only showed up but were there to be a support for her.

 Connie Becker